 That’s not to say you can decide to cancel or even change your plan spontaneously.
 Most services require warning at least five (sometimes seven) days in advance.
 Fail to heed the very specific instructions and you could end up being out of pocket for a delivery you don’t want.

 Whether you cook like an Iron Chef or have no idea how to boil an egg, meal delivery services offer something for every skill level and palate.
 By choosing a gluten-free meal delivery service, you’re taking care of your health, your diet, and giving your taste buds a treat.
-You’re also helping to minimize food waste, and often, carbon footprints.
+You’re also helping to minimize food waste, and often, your carbon footprint.

 Sounds pretty good, right?
 Given all that, the real question becomes – how soon can you start?

-Yes! bistroMD is just one example of a gluten-free meal delivery program that provides pre-cooked meals designed to promote weight loss.
+Yes!
+BistroMD is just one example of a gluten-free meal delivery program that provides prepared meals designed to promote weight loss.